carlosplanchon/telegramgetbotip/README.md

 The Bot Token file must contain the bot ID in plain text.
 The ids's file must contain an ID in each line of the document (separated by "\n")

+You can get your Telegram ID from @userinfobot
+You can register your Telegram Bot from @BotFather

 From the interpreter:

 ```